-Historically, African Studies was dominated by narratives that marginalised or entirely excluded the roles and contributions of non-binary women and individuals.
-However. with the rise of feminist movements and Gender Studies globally, there has been a concerted effort to integrate gender perspectives into African Studies.
+Historically, African Studies was dominated by narratives that marginalised or entirely excluded the roles and contributions of women and non-binary individuals.
+However, with the rise of feminist movements and Gender Studies globally, there has been a concerted effort to integrate gender perspectives into African Studies.
 The 1980s and 1990s saw a burgeoning of gender-focused research in Africa (Mama, 1996).
 As a result, this integration has: